 - Representation of Bozzuto Development Group on the site assessment and entitlement process for two properties in Washington, DC.
 Our team successfully prosecuted a rezoning application to the Zoning Commission and an application to the Historic Preservation Review Board as well as a special exception and variance application to the Board of Zoning Adjustment.

-- Represented Pinehills LLC, a joint venture between New England Development and The Green Company, in the development of The Pinehills, a 3,000 acre mixed-use development in Plymouth, MA including over 3,000 homes, hotel and conference center, community and retail uses, and four golf courses.
+- Representation of Pinehills LLC, a joint venture between New England Development and The Green Company, in the development of The Pinehills, a 3,000 acre mixed-use development in Plymouth, MA including over 3,000 homes, hotel and conference center, community and retail uses, and four golf courses.

 - Counsel to New England Development in the redevelopment of Boston’s Pier 4 for a mixed-use project containing retail, residential, hotel and office.

-- Represented a joint venture among Julian Cohen, S.R.
+- Representation of a joint venture among Julian Cohen, S.R.
 Weiner & Associates and Robin Brown in development of a mixed-use 5-star Mandarin Hotel and luxury residential (condominium and rental) and retail project on Boylston Street in Boston, MA.

-- Represented the owners of Gillette Stadium and the New England Patriots in the rezoning, permitting and securing of federal, state and local approvals to build the $325 million professional football-and soccer stadium -- Gillette Stadium in Foxboro, MA.
+- Representation of the owners of Gillette Stadium and the New England Patriots in the rezoning, permitting and securing of federal, state and local approvals to build the $325 million professional football-and soccer stadium -- Gillette Stadium in Foxboro, MA.

 - Representation of Parkside Residential LLC in a transit-oriented mixed use development project on 15.5 acres of land near the Minnesota Avenue Metrorail Station in Ward 7.
 The development has been recognized by the Smart Growth Alliance and received the Enterprise Green Communities Initiative Grant.
 Parkside is one of only 20 Promise Neighborhoods in the country, after having been designated as such by President Obama.